 Benefits include having a feeder system of future employees, giving people experience while still in school and helping spread the word as to why facilities management is a good career path, explains Lisa Stanley, CEO of OSCRE, a collaboration for real estate professionals.

-[Tips to Attract the Next Generation of Property Managers]
+[On topic: Tips to Attract the Next Generation of Property Managers]

 Facilities management is complex with many different topics and areas to it.
 But mentoring is “absolutely critical,” notes Stanley, “and if organizations are looking at more senior people leaving, developing an effective mentoring program now is critical.”